Coundon: History

+Civil parish

+Coundon was formerly a township and chapelry in the parish of Auckland-St. Andrew, from 1866 Coundon was a civil parish in its own right, on 1 April 1937 the parish was abolished and merged with Bishop Auckland.
+In 1931 the parish had a population of 6302.

 Sport

 Coundon had a football team called Coundon TT which played in the FA Cup in 1984.
 However, the club folded in 1991.
 Coundon Greyhound Stadium was a greyhound racing stadium situated off the B6287 and was constructed in 1936, on fields to the south side of the Bishop's Park Colliery.
 It has since been demolished.